 When you surface over waters, there are chances for air bubbles to form in your bloodstream putting you and your baby at risk.
 Also, surfing and water-skiing can increase the risk of falls and injury.
 The decompression during scuba diving could adversely affect the baby (5).

-If you are a regular tennis player, you can play it only in the first trimester.
-From the second trimester on, your body’s balance changes and you could have a fall and injure yourself.
+Even if you are a regular tennis player, you may have to avoid playing tennis during pregnancy as your body’s balance changes and you could have a fall and injure yourself.

 It is a highly dangerous activity during pregnancy.
 There is the risk of falls, and, you can never predict how a wild horse might react (6).

 Being physically active is important in pregnancy as it prevents complications and makes your labor easy.
 But that does not give you the freedom to perform any physical activity.
 You need to be careful in your movements, especially after the first trimester.
-Consult your doctor before you take up any physical activities / exercises.
+Prenatal yoga, back exercises and isometric exercises are good during pregnancy.
+However, consult your doctor before you take up any physical activities/ exercises.

 Have an experience to share?
 Write to us in the comment section below.